Obstetrical Scans

 Growth Scans

-A growth ultrasound is performed to determine an estimated weight for your baby.
+growth ultrasound is performed to determine an estimated weight for your baby.
 This exam may be ordered if the doctor feels that your baby may be larger or smaller than expected or if you have a medical condition necessitating that the doctor keep track of the baby’s weight.
 It is important to note that this weight is an “estimate” and actual birth weight and estimated fetal weight can differ.
+For more information, view our

 Biophysical Profiles (BPP)